- Here’s a list of the four biggest offseason signings in the NBA.

 - Other players on the list are LeBron James, Shaquille O'Neal, and Chauncey Billups.

 The power of an NBA player to choose a team to play when his current contract expires is apparent in today’s era to boost their chances in the NBA championship odds.
 This decision by a superstar has worked wonders for the team that he selected but also comes with repercussions to the departed team, most likely a mediocre season coming.

 We’ve seen this movement countless times throughout the history of the NBA, with DeMar DeRozan as the most recent example.
 DeRozan decided to sign with the Chicago Bulls in the 2021 offseason and fully rejuvenate the franchise to be a contender in the NBA odds.
-He signed a hefty $82 million contract for three years but has paid dividends to the team as they are on pace to make the playoffs for the first time since the 2016-17 season.
+He signed a hefty $82 million contract for three years but has paid dividends to the team as they made the 2022 NBA playoffs for the first time since the 2016-17 season.

 But there were far more significant offseason signings that we have witnessed, and here’s the list.

 Kevin Durant – Golden State Warriors – 2016